 - Leipzig/Halle Logistics Region placed third in Germany for the first time

 A ranking compiled by the Bulwiengesa research institute put the Leipzig/Halle region in third place among Germany's 28 logistics regions, beaten only by Hamburg and Berlin.
-Leipzig/Halle did so well thanks to its tremendous momentum in the investment market and the general demand for premises.
+Leipzig/Halle did particularly well thanks to its tremendous momentum in the investment market and the general demand for premises.

 - ShanghaiRanking: Leipzig University moves up

-Leipzig University has entered the top 200 universities in the world.
+Leipzig University entered the top 200 universities in the world.
 In the Academic Ranking of World Universities 2016 (also known as the ShanghaiRanking), Leipzig was placed in the segment between 151 and 200, giving it a position among the top 14 in Germany.

-Financial Times Group ranking Leipzig in top ten in four categories
+- Financial Times Group ranking - Leipzig in top ten in four categories

 - Top 10 Western European Cities - FDI Strategy (8th)